COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 Officials reported 296 new COVID-19 cases and 277 recoveries on January 25, 2022, leaving 2,688 known, active cases.
-Hospitalizations decreased by one in the last 24-hours; 20 people are now in hospital, 15 in non-critical care, five in critical care.
+Hospitalizations decreased by one in the last 24-hours; 20 people are now in hospital, 15 in non-critical care, and five in critical care.

 During the weekly live media briefing on January 26, 2022, Dr. Fitzgerald announced 304 new COVID-19 cases, 308 recoveries, and three deaths.
 The deaths were all in the Central Health region and involved two females and one male; one individual was between the ages of 50–59 years of age, and the other two individuals were over the age of 70.
-There are 20 people in hospital, 13 in non-critical care and seven in critical care.
-Dr. Haggie stated there were now 80 people in hospital with COVID-19, however, 60 of those patients were admitted for other health reasons and contracted COVID-19 while recovering, and the other 20 were admitted due to complications from COVID-19.
+There are 20 people in the hospital, 13 in non-critical care and seven in critical care.
+Dr. Haggie stated there were now 80 people in the hospital with COVID-19, however, 60 of those patients were admitted for other health reasons and contracted COVID-19 while recovering, and the other 20 were admitted due to complications from COVID-19.
 Haggie also announced, as of the morning of January 26, 2022, there are 759 health-care workers in isolation across the province; 561 health-care workers are in isolation due to being a close contact, and 198 are in isolation due to receiving a positive COVID-19 test.
 Fitzgerald told a reporter that there have been 13,000 lab-confirmed cases in the province in the last month, and she expects cases to rise again with schools now reopened.

 There were 378 new COVID-19 cases, 544 recoveries and four deaths announced on January 27, 2022.
 The individuals are a female between the ages of 40–49 years of age, and a male over 70 years of age in the Eastern Health region; a female over 70 years of age in the Western Health region; and a female over the age of 70 in the Labrador-Grenfell Health region.
-Twenty people remain in hospital, 13 in non-critical care and seven in critical care.
+Twenty people remain in the hospital, 13 in non-critical care and seven in critical care.

 Officials reported 265 new COVID-19 cases on January 28, 2022, along with 297 recoveries.
 The known, active cases in the province dropped to 2,478.

 On January 29, 2022, officials announced 208 new COVID-19 cases.

 There were 210 new cases and five more hospitalizations announced on January 30, 2022.

 Officials announced 183 new COVID-19 cases on January 31, 2022; the lowest daily case count since December 27, 2021.
 There were also 222 recoveries and two new deaths.
 The deaths involve a male over 70 years of age in the Eastern Health region and a female over 70 years of age in the Central Health region.
 There are now 2,121 known, active cases in the province.

 There were 179 new COVID-19 cases announced on February 1, 2022, along with 385 recoveries.
 There are 25 people in hospital, 14 in non-critical care and 11 in critical care.
 The province is reporting 1,915 known, active cases.